Our posts may contain affiliate links.

 There is a ton to look at when it comes to Alaska native crafts and souvenirs.
 Dolls, Ulu knives, blankets, jewelry, baskets, and much more is offered.
 Just be sure to look at the “made in” labels to ensure what you are buying is actually crafted in Alaska and not elsewhere.

 Something you will also see featured frequently in Alaska are Russian souvenirs including nesting dolls and amber jewelry.
 You will also find huckleberry jams, candies, and syrups as well as fireweed honey.

 Will I need a parka or snow boots?
 It’s not cold enough to really require a parka unless you are going dog sledding or taking an excursion into very snowy territory.
 You may need snow boots if you are going to be taking an excursion into an area with snow.
 Your excursion details should give recommendations.

 How formal is Alaska cruise attire?
 In my experience, Alaska cruises tend to be slightly more casual than other cruises.
-That said, on both our Princess and Celebrity cruises to Alaska, we have still seen the full range of formal wear but generally not as many tuxes and gowns.
+That said, on all of our cruises to Alaska, we have still seen the full range of formal wear but generally not as many tuxes and evening gowns.
 Around the ship, jeans are very common and you see plenty of sweatshirts, t-shirts, and other casual wear.

 Hopefully, this has helped take some of the mystery out of an Alaska cruise and helps you better prepare.
 If you have any questions, please use the comments to post them and I will respond as soon as I can.